markphip/devops/guide/PIPELINES.md

 job fails.
 I do not want to do this, instead I will use the job status as a Conditional value in subsequent actions.

-We are going to leave the next two parameters empty, but you would use this to search for and extract text from the Jenkins log output and store it in a workspace variable.
+We are going to leave the next two parameters (*Regular Expression* and *Value to Set*) empty, but you would use these to search for and extract text from the Jenkins log output and store it in a workspace variable.
 You might do this to extract a version number or artifact name or basically anything that was in the log that you needed to store and use in subsequent actions.

 The next parameter is the *Jenkins Instance Name*.
 This is referencing the Jenkins plugin we setup at the beginning of the guide.
 This lets you specify